treno-solutions/web3-open-risk-framework/indicator.md

 ## ⚙️ Standard Configurations (optional)

-These values define what each investor profile considers “acceptable” or “concerning” based on their risk appetite.
+These values define what each investor profile considers "acceptable" or "concerning" based on their risk appetite.

 | **Profile**   | **Very High** | **High**  | **Medium** | **Low**   | **Very Low** |
 |---------------|---------------|-----------|------------|-----------|--------------|